The Size of Compact Extra Dimensions from Blackbody Radiation Laws: Conclusion and discussions

-We conclude remarking that the temperature for which deviations in the blackbody radiation becomes relevant is inversely proportional to the size of compact dimensions, as can be seen in Eq. (\ref{devT}), while the wavelength for which deviations in the blackbody radiation becomes important is directly proportional to the size of compact dimensions, as can be noted in Eq. (\ref{wavelengthdeviation}).
-Thus one can estimate the size of the compact extra dimensions through possible deviations measured with blackbody radiation experiments performed at high temperatures and short wavelengths.
+In this work we obtained high energy corrections on the Blackbody Radiation Laws for a higher-dimensional scenario as well as an upper bound on the size of the considered compact extra dimensions, as initially proposed.
+The temperature for which deviations in the blackbody radiation becomes relevant is inversely proportional to the size of the compact dimensions, as can be seen in (\ref{devT}), while the wavelength for which deviations in the blackbody spectrum becomes important is directly proportional to the size of compact dimensions, as can be noted in (\ref{wavelengthdeviation}).

+Regarding the validity of the approximation of sums by integrals used to reach the generalized blackbody radiation laws, particularly in (\ref{RDdef}), we point out that if the approximation is poor (for instance when $ a \ll hc/kT $) the obtained higher-dimensional terms are naturally negligible as seen directly from (\ref{radiancy2}).

+Our approach not just yields the suitable $D$-dimensional blackbody behavior (as intended, to match the dimensional requirements of certain appealing theories) in the high energy regime, but is also compatible with our empirically presumed $4$-dimensional spacetime, once it reproduces the observed Stefan-Boltzmann and Wien's displacement law in our ordinary energy scale.

+The additive aspect of the generalized Stefan-Boltzmann and Wien's displacement laws, (\ref{RTotal}) and (\ref{gwien}) respectively, traces back to the temperature induced split structure of (\ref{radiancy2}), the key conceptual point of our model.
+Thus the blackbody temperature influences how the $D$-dimensional spacetime takes part in the blackbody radiation.
+In the low energy scale, it is seen that our ${\mathbb{R}}^{1,3} \times {\mathbb{T}}^{D-4}$ spacetime behaves effectively as ${\mathbb{R}}^{1,3}$, while in the high energy scale ${\mathbb{R}}^{1,3} \times {\mathbb{T}}^{D-4}$ behaves effectively as ${\mathbb{R}}^{1,D-1}$.

+We also emphasize the significance of $\epsilon_{_D} (a,\lambda)$ in our approach, for this is the physical quantity through which an upper bound on the size of these compact extra dimensions can be estimated at experiments performed within short wavelengths as in \cite{Sapritsky1995,Yoon2000,Friedrich2000,Yoon2003}.